Top Security Vulnerabilities in Legal Services

 State bar ethics opinions have addressed specific security practices: encryption for email containing privileged information, security assessments before using cloud services, and due diligence in vetting technology vendors.
 These opinions increasingly find that reasonable security requires more than basic antivirus and firewalls.

+The duty of confidentiality extends to former clients indefinitely, meaning law firms must protect confidential information from closed matters perpetually.
 Conflicts of interest can arise from cybersecurity breaches when attackers steal information from both sides of litigation or competitive business matters.
-Firms may need to withdraw from representation if breaches create confidentiality or conflict issues.

 Attorney-Client Privilege Waiver Risks

-Third-party access to privileged information through vendor breaches, cloud storage misconfigurations, or inadequate vendor security can waive privilege if firms failed to conduct adequate vendor due diligence or require appropriate security controls.
+Third-party access to privileged information through vendor breaches, cloud storage misconfigurations, or inadequate vendor security can waive privilege if firms failed to conduct adequate vendor due diligence.
+The exposure of privileged information through ransomware attacks, particularly if attackers publish stolen data, may constitute waiver regardless of the involuntary nature of disclosure.

-Practical Protection Strategies for Law Firms
+Protection Strategies

 Preventing Wire Fraud and Email Compromise